lhcb/starterkit-lessons/second-analysis-steps/managing-files-with-ganga.md

 eos ls /eos/lhcb/grid/user//lhcb/user/a/apearce/GangaFiles_22.24_Wednesday_18_May_2016
 ```

-> ## Using MassStorageFile {.callout}
+{% callout "Using MassStorageFile" %}
-> The `MassStorageFile` object uploads job output directly to EOS.
+The `MassStorageFile` object uploads job output directly to EOS.
 However,
-> using `MassStorageFile` for this purpose is actively discouraged by the Ganga
+using `MassStorageFile` for this purpose is actively discouraged by the Ganga
-> developers as it is highly inefficient: a file made on the Grid will first be
+developers as it is highly inefficient: a file made on the Grid will first be
-> downloaded to the machine running Ganga, and then uploaded to EOS.
+downloaded to the machine running Ganga, and then uploaded to EOS.

->
+Instead, always use `DiracFile` for large outputs, and then replicate them to
-> Instead, always use `DiracFile` for large outputs, and then replicate them to
+`CERN-USER` if you want to be able to access them on EOS.
-> `CERN-USER` if you want to be able to access them on EOS.
+{% endcallout %}

 If you have any `DiracFile`, you can ask for it to be replicated to a grid site
 it's not currently available at.